-Crop Type - It was decided to take profit of the test already conducted for the Tanzanian in-season mapping, as well as an operational run for the Kenya AOI to select the classification algorithm in Uganda.
-Various algorithms were tested on a single tile (36MYA) for the Tanzanian AOI, including supervised (maximum likelihood) classification, TempCCN and Random Forest (RF) algorithms.
-Based on the validation results for Tanzania, it was decided to use the RF classification as final method for the Ugandan in-season mapping too.
+Crop Type - It was decided to take profit of the run already conducted for the in-season mapping to select the classification algorithm in Uganda for the end-of-season.
+Various algorithms were tested, including supervised (maximum likelihood) classification, TempCNN and Random Forest (RF) algorithms.
+Based on the validation results, it was decided to use the RF classification as final method for the Ugandan end-of-season mapping too.
 The algorithm is characterized by relatively simple parameterization, a good computation efficiency, and highest accuracy.
 Based on monthly synthesis Sentinel-2 images (L3A), precomputed features and ground truth from fieldwork (75% for training, 25% for validation), the RF classifier has been applied on all the tiles to produce the crop type map.
 The initial classification output contains 48 classes (of which 40 crop types).
 The Figure 7 shows the result of the raw classification output, before post-processing.

 Figure 7.
-Raw classification output in-season crop type map Uganda
+Raw classification output end-of-season crop type map Uganda